oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-16-revision-history-for-withdrawn-and-superseded.md

 #### Revision History{#revision-history-for-withdrawn-and-superseded}

-It MUST be tested that the revision history contains at least two entries.
+It SHALL be tested that the revision history contains at least two entries.

 The relevant values for `$.document.category` are: